gusbraz/Project_Rossmann_Prediction/README.md

 Rossmann Sales Project

-This repo contains scripts for the project of prediction of sales for Rossmann Stores.
+This repo contains scripts for the project of sales prediction for Rossmann Stores.